ntoll/upytest/README.md

 ### Test output

-Test output tries to be informative, indicating the time taken, the number of tests, the number of pass, fails and skips along with tracebacks for failures.
+Test output tries to be informative, indicating the time taken, the number of tests, the number of passes, fails and skips along with tracebacks for failures.

+Due to the small nature of MicroPython, the information from the traceback for failing tests may not appear as comprehensive as the information you may be used to see after a run of classic PyTest.
+Nevertheless, line numbers and the call stack are included to provide you with enough information to see what has failed, and where.

 When outputting a test run a `.` represents a passing test, an `F` a failure and `S` a skipped test.